mukhtar-github/beginners-guide-to-react/README.md

 }
 ```

 You'll also notice that this useEffect callback and its cleanup were not called.
 That's because useEffect callbacks are only called if they have no dependency listed or if they have a dependency listed, and one of those dependencies is changed.
+We have a dependency list, but it's empty, and so therefore, none of the dependency is changed, because it doesn't have any dependencies. *This useEffect callback and its cleanup will not be called on updates.*

 ```javascript
 React.useEffect(() => {